DataDog/hiring-engineers/answers.md

 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?
+**Answer:**
+I think Datadog can be used in any place with data there.
+Maybe I want to use Datadog for monitoring stock changing, my game score or some of my sales data.